 When a business up-sells, it’s vital that the upgraded item is the same product, only better.
 If someone’s looking for a Nintendo Wii, don’t offer them a PlayStation.
 They’re two different products.

 Up-selling tip: Don’t offer too many options.
 If, for instance, a consumer is searching for a new laptop, don’t overwhelm them with options.
 Too much choice can distract the consumer, leading to no sale being made at all.

 Increase Your Sales With Effective Product Recommendations That Add Value For Your Customer

 Any SaaS company that sells games, music, or ebooks online should understand that knowing how to use cross-selling and up-selling techniques is critical to boosting average order values.

 Don’t be afraid to cross and up-sell.
 When done well, customers appreciate recommendations.
 39% of consumers purchase more when retailers offer them personalized suggestions based on their previous buying habits.
 With smart, tactful, and strategic product recommendations for your customers, you’ll be adding value to their purchases, and profits to your sales.

-FastSpring’s full-service platform will help users acquire and retain customers, through methods such as cross-selling and up-selling as well as lead generation, A/B testing, and more.
+FastSpring’s full-service platform will help users acquire and retain customers through methods such as cross-selling and up-selling, as well as lead generation, A/B testing, and more.
 Interested in learning more?
-Click the link below to request a free FastSpring demo today.
+Request a free FastSpring demo today.